To Keep the Sun Alive: A Novel (Pre-order) by Rabeah Ghaffari

 Told through a host of unforgettable characters, ranging from servants and young children to intimate friends, To Keep the Sun Alive reveals the personal behind the political, reminding us of the human lives that animate historical events.

 ABOUT THE AUTHOR:

-Rabeah Ghaffari was born in Iran and lives in New York City.
-She is a film editor and writer, whose collaborative fiction with artist Shirin Neshat was featured in Reflections on Islamic Art, and her documentary, The Troupe, featured Tony Kushner.
+RABEAH GHAFFARI was born in Iran and lives in New York City.
+She is a writer and film editor whose fiction was included in Reflections on Islamic Art and whose documentary, The Troupe, featured Tony Kushner.
+Her most recent feature-length screenplay, The Inheritors, was commissioned by producer and costume designer Patricia Field.
 To Keep the Sun Alive is her first novel.